Determining subtree movement distance and consensus between cell trees: Introduction

-Since single-cell sequencing is technically challenging, high noise and error rates in the data may lead to uncertainty in the phylogenetic tree structure, which we can characterise through bootstrapping or collecting samples of trees from their posterior distribution \cite{jahn2016tree}.
-One challenge is then to deal with such sets of combinatorial objects, for example to find a consensus tree to summarise the set, and to understand how widely spread the trees are.
-When considering a cohort of patients, further challenges arise in understanding the distribution of and distances between trees from different realisations of tumour evolution and in extracting common tree patterns across the cohort.
+Since single-cell sequencing is technically challenging, high noise and error rates in the data may lead to uncertainty in the phylogenetic tree structure, which we can characterize through bootstrapping or collecting samples of trees from their posterior distribution \cite{jahn2016tree}.
+One challenge is how to handle such sets of combinatorial objects, for example, by finding a consensus tree that summarizes the set and by quantifying how widely spread the trees are.
+When considering a cohort of patients, further challenges arise in understanding the distribution of and distances between trees from different realizations of tumor evolution and in extracting common tree patterns across the cohort.

-\autoref{fig:tumour} illustrates a turmour evolution and the associated mutation matrices, which show in which cells each mutation is present.
-Considering the representation in \autoref{fig:tumour}(c), we transform it to the tree of \autoref{fig:tumour}(a), where we represent the mutations as the internal nodes of the tree and the cells at the end as the leaves, creating an association with tree problems to be studied on graph theory.

-The data obtained from single-cell sequencing experiments are likely to contain errors ranging from false negatives, false positives, and missing data, denoted as \emph{imperfect trees}, as shown in \autoref{fig:tumour}(b).
-The matrix in \autoref{fig:tumour}(c) shows an ideal scenario where all data is present and correct.
+Data obtained from single-cell sequencing experiments often contain errors such as false negatives, false positives, and missing data, as illustrated in \autoref{fig:tumor}(i).
+Such noisy mutation matrices represent imperfect evolutionary histories, often referred to as \emph{imperfect trees}. \autoref{fig:tumor}(ii) presents an ideal instance where all data are present and correct.
+From this mutation matrix, we can derive a tree representation of tumor evolution, as shown in \autoref{fig:tumor}(iii).
+Internal nodes represent inferred ancestral states in the hierarchy along which mutations accumulate, while leaves represent the sequenced cells.
+This creates an association with tree problems studied in graph theory.

-It is important to note that to make better use of all the data, probabilistic approaches are a viable alternative, and with this method, instead of finding a single tree, the results of the algorithms are a set of co-optimal trees~\cite{jahn2016tree}.
-Therefore, we intend to define a distance measure between trees, and use it to find a tree that summarises a set of mutation trees, as we describe next.
+To make better use of all the data, probabilistic approaches are a viable alternative, and, instead of finding a single tree, the results of the algorithms are a set of co-optimal trees~\cite{jahn2016tree}.
+Therefore, we define a distance measure between trees, called \emph{subtree movement} (SBM) distance, and use it to summarize a set of cell trees by a single representative tree.